Discovered Data for a Single Asset

 Navigating Between Assets

-Use the Previous Record and Next Record buttons at the bottom of the dialog to step through assets without returning to the list.
+Use the Next Record button at the bottom of the dialog to step forward to the next asset in the current list without closing and reopening the dialog.
+A Previous Record button appears alongside it once you are past the first record in the list.
 This is useful when reviewing a series of assets from a query result.

 Tip: If you are reviewing multiple assets from a query, use Previous/Next to move through them sequentially rather than closing and reopening the dialog each time.
 This is significantly faster.

-Tip: The tabs visible in the left-hand menu depend on the asset's category and your profile configuration.
-A software licence asset, for example, will show different tabs than a discovered computer.
-If a tab you expect is not visible, it may not be relevant to the current asset category.
+Tip: The groups and items visible in the left-hand menu depend on the asset's category.
+A software licence asset, for example, will show different items than a discovered computer.
+If an item you expect is not visible, it may not be relevant to the current asset category.

 Related Articles